meghbhalerao/semantic-segmentation/README.md

 # Semantic_Segmentation
 Variations of the U-Net architecture for Medical Image Semantic Segmentation
-## Make the datset in a proper format
+## Make the dataset in a proper format